 The geometrical structures of finite open SWCNs (4,2) with different axial lengths have been optimized based on the B3LYP/3-21G level, and the structures show that the bond lengths and angles of the tubes, in particularly, at the tube ends, are substantially different from those of an ideal rolling of a graphene sheet.
 The calculated electronic absorption spectra based on the TDB3LYP/3-21G level indicates that the shapes of spectra are broad at the low energy absorption zone, which is axial allowed electronic transitions, and sharp peaks at the higher energy zone, which is radical allowed transition.

-The dynamic third-order optical polarizabilities in the TDB3LYP methods for the optimized configurations of the (4,2) tubes.
-The obtained results show that the largest third-order polarizability is in the direction of the polarized and basic light along with the tube axis, and these polarizabilities are originated from the one-photon allowed excitation states.
+The dynamic third-order optical polarizabilities in the THG, EFISHG, and DFWM optical processes have been obtained by the SOS combined with the TDB3LYP methods for the optimized configurations of the (4,2) tubes.
+The obtained results show that the largest third-order polarizability is in the direction of the polarized and basic light along with the tube axis, and these polarizabilities originate from the one-photon allowed excitation states.